 - Conception Questions

 - Checks to see how well students understand key concepts.
 Can be an effective way to identify common student misconceptions.
-Asking a class full of students “does that make sense?” or “do you have any questions?” is often answered with a few head nods.
+Asking a class full of students “does that make sense?” or “do you have any questions?” is often answered with a few head nods and rarely provides us with any useful information.
 But allow them a chance to respond anonymously with clickers or polling apps and everyone’s voice is “heard”.
+Or you can offer students the opportunity to answer a “muddiest point” question as an “Exit Ticket” at the end of class.

 - Confidence Level Questions